 WARNING!
 Make sure that the heatsink is mounted tightly against the processor.
 Make sure also that there is sufficient air circulation across the processor's heatsink by regularly checking that your CPU fan is working.
 Without sufficient circulation, the processor could overheat and damage both the processor and the motherboard.
 You may install an auxiliary fan, if necessary.
-A thermal sensor cable is bundled with this motherboard to help in monitoring the CPU temperature.

 To install a CPU, first turn off your system and remove its cover.
-Locate the Socket 462 and open it by first pulling the lever sideways away from the socket then upwards to a 90-degree angle.
-Insert the CPU with the correct orientation as shown.
-The notched corner should be orientated toward the blank space on the socket nearest the lever.
-Because the CPU has a corner pin for two of the four corners, the CPU will only fit in the orientation as shown.
-The picture is for reference only; you should have a CPU fan and heatsink that covers the face of the CPU.
-With the added weight of the CPU fan and heatsink, no force is required to insert the CPU.
-Once completely inserted, close the socket's lever while holding down the CPU.
+Locate the Socket 462 and open it by first pulling the lever sideways away from the socket, then upwards.
+The socket lever must be fully opened (90 to 100 degrees) when installing or removing the CPU.
+Insert the CPU with the correct orientation.
+The notched corner should be oriented toward the blank space on the socket nearest the lever.
+The CPU has a corner pin for two of the four corners, and will only fit in the orientation as shown.
+Ensure that the CPU is exactly parallel to the socket base so the pins make good contact and are not bent.
+Take care not to exert too much force, but press the CPU down gently into the slot.
+Once completely inserted, close the socket lever while holding down the CPU.
+Make sure the CPU fan and heatsink cover the entire face of the CPU.
+With the added weight of the CPU fan and heatsink locking brace, no extra force is required to keep the CPU in place.

-NOTE: Do not forget to set the correct Bus Frequency and Multiple (frequency multiple setting is available only on unlocked processors) for your processor or else boot-up may not be possible.
-Socket A processors require a socket mounted thermal resistor.
-This motherboard comes bundled with an ASUS P2T thermal sensor cable (see next page for installation procedures).
+NOTE: If necessary, do not forget to set the correct Bus Frequency and Multiple for your processor or else boot-up may not be possible.
+Frequency multiple settings are available only on unlocked processors.

 CAUTION!
-Be careful not to scrape the motherboard when mounting a clampstyle processor fan or else damage may occur to the motherboard.
+Be careful not to scrape the motherboard surface when mounting a clamp-style processor fan or else damage may occur to the motherboard.